solid-miv/predictive-model/README.md

 ### Data description
-The recommendations system takes into account:
+The following features are taken into account:
 - Age
 - Sex
 - BMI (Body Mass Index)